One-com/action-executor/README.md

 ## License
 Copyright © 2014, One.com

-Failboat is licensed under the BSD 3-clause license, as given at http://opensource.org/licenses/BSD-3-Clause
+ActionExecutor is licensed under the BSD 3-clause license, as given at http://opensource.org/licenses/BSD-3-Clause